-February 19-21: The Carter Center and the World Bank co-sponsor a regional workshop: The Transition From War to Peace.
-Guatemala and Liberia serve as case studies during discussions.
+Feb.
+19-21: The Carter Center and the World Bank co-sponsor a regional workshop, "The Transition from War to Peace," with Guatemala and Liberia serving as case studies.

 Jan.
 30: With assistance from the Global 2000 Program and Sasakawa Africa Association, Ethiopia becomes a food exporter for the first time.

 Jan.
-27-28: The Carter Center's America Project sponsors a conference on The Polarizing Effect of Urban Sprawl.
+27-28: The Carter Center's America Project sponsors a conference on the polarizing effect of urban sprawl.

 Jan.
 24: The Guinea Worm Eradication Program reaches a major milestone when Pakistan is certified by the World Health Organization as having eliminated Guinea worm disease (dracunculiasis).

 Jan.
-15-26: President Carter, on behalf of The Carter Center, visits Argentina, Brazil, Chile, and Jamaica to consult with leaders in preparation for an April 1997 consultation at The Carter Center on The 21st Century Agenda for the Americas.
+15-26: Former U.S. President Jimmy Carter, on behalf of The Carter Center, visits Argentina, Brazil, Chile, and Jamaica to consult with leaders in preparation for an April 1997 consultation at The Carter Center titled "The 21st Century Agenda for the Americas."

 Jan.
-1: The Atlanta Project enters its second phase of operation with a focus on the well-being of children and families, including projects in four areas: after-school programs in middle schools, welfare-to-work, pre kindergarten, and family health clinics.
+1: The Atlanta Project enters its second phase of operation with a focus on the well-being of children and families, including projects in four areas: after-school programs in middle schools, welfare-to-work, pre- kindergarten, and family health clinics.